Updated on February 27th, 2023 by Samuel Smith

 Although Main Street Capital Corporation is off-the-radar for most dividend growth investors, this BDC has a strong history of delivering substantial shareholder returns.

 The firm’s strong track record of superior investment management and expertise in the lower middle market segment gives it a strong competitive advantage in the private equity and debt industry.

 Further, Main Street Capital Corporation is shareholder-friendly with a high yield and monthly payouts.
-The stock’s high yield and monthly dividend payments might be suitable for income investors, although the modest expected rate of return of 7.4% over the next five years coming mostly from the high dividend yield of 6.2% keeps the stock as a hold recommendation right now.
+The stock’s high yield and monthly dividend payments look attractive for income investors, though the large premium to NAV and moderating growth outlook could limit total return potential.